-38.4.6.1 When the ISO performs a selection process among regulated transmission solutions, any Developer that proposes a regulated transmission Generator Deactivation Solution to address the Generator Deactivation Reliability Need shall submit to the ISO, at the same time it provides the project information required pursuant to Section 38.4.2, a non-refundable application fee of $10,000 and a study deposit of $100,000, which shall be applied to study costs and subject to refund as described in this Section 38.4.6.
+38.4.6.1 When the ISO performs a selection process among regulated transmission solutions, any Developer that proposes a regulated transmission Short-Term Reliability Process Solution to address the Short-Term Reliability Process Need shall submit to the ISO, at the same time it provides the project information required pursuant to Section 38.4.2, a non-refundable application fee of $10,000 and a study deposit of $100,000, which shall be applied to study costs and subject to refund as described in this Section 38.4.6.

-38.4.6.2 If the ISO performs a selection process among regulated transmission solutions, the ISO shall charge, and a Developer proposing a regulated transmission Generator Deactivation Solution shall pay, the actual costs of the ISO’s evaluation of the Developer’s proposed transmission solution for purposes of the ISO’s selection among transmission solutions to address the Generator Deactivation Reliability Need, including costs associated with the ISO’s use of subcontractors.
+38.4.6.2 If the ISO performs a selection process among regulated transmission solutions, the ISO shall charge, and a Developer proposing a regulated transmission Short-Term Reliability Process Solution shall pay, the actual costs of the ISO’s evaluation of the Developer’s proposed transmission solution for purposes of the ISO’s selection among transmission solutions to address the Short-Term Reliability Process Need, including costs associated with the ISO’s use of subcontractors.
 The ISO will track its staff and administrative costs, including any costs associated with using subcontractors, that it incurs in performing the evaluation of a Developer’s proposed transmission solution and any supplemental evaluation or re-evaluation of the proposed transmission solution.
 If the ISO or its subcontractors perform study work for multiple proposed transmission solutions on a combined basis, the ISO will allocate the costs of the combined study work equally among the applicable Developers.

 38.4.6.3 The ISO shall invoice the Developer monthly for study costs incurred by the ISO in evaluating the Developer’s proposed transmission solution as described above.
 Such invoice shall include a description and an accounting of the study costs incurred by the ISO and estimated subcontractor costs.
 The Developer shall pay the invoiced amount within thirty (30) calendar days of the ISO’s issuance of the monthly invoice.
 The ISO shall continue to hold the full amount of the study deposit until settlement of the final monthly invoice; provided, however, if a Developer: (i) does not pay its monthly invoice within the timeframe described above, or (ii) does not pay a disputed amount into an independent escrow account as described below, the ISO may draw upon the study deposit to recover the owed amount.
 If the ISO must draw on the study deposit, the ISO shall provide notice to the Developer, and the Developer shall within thirty (30) calendar days of such notice make payments to the ISO to restore the full study deposit amount.
 If the Developer fails to make such payments, the ISO may halt its evaluation of the Developer’s proposed transmission solution and may disqualify the Developer’s proposed transmission solution from further consideration.
 After the conclusion of the ISO’s evaluation of the Developer’s proposed transmission solution or if the Developer: (i) withdraws its proposed transmission solution or (ii) fails to pay an invoiced amount and the ISO halts its evaluation of the proposed transmission solution, the ISO shall issue a final invoice and refund to the Developer any portion of the Developer’s study deposit submitted to the ISO under this Section 38.4.6 that exceeds outstanding amounts that the ISO has incurred in evaluating that Developer’s proposed transmission solution, including interest on the refunded amount calculated in accordance with Section 35.19a(a)(2) of FERC’s regulations.
 The ISO shall refund the remaining portion within sixty (60) days of the ISO’s receipt of all final invoices from its subcontractors and involved Transmission Owners.